tailcallhq/tailcallhq.github.io/docs/new-relic.md

 1. Go to [newrelic.com](https://newrelic.com)
 2. Login to your account
 3. Go to `<your user name> -> Api Keys` and copy license value for key with access to write data
-4. Go to tailcall config and update it with:
+4. Go to GraphQL configuration and update it with:
    ```graphql
    schema
      @telemetry(